CarlosMendez1997Col/Evaluate-climate-change-using-ArcGIS-Pro/README.md

 Evaluation of the `Climate Change Models (GCM)` CCCma-CanESM2, MOHC-HadGEM2-ES and MIROC-MIROC5, using Arcgis for Python.

+Each section is described below:

+1. The first section shows how to Geoprocess NetCDF files and convert them to CRF (Cloud Raster Format).

+2. The second section evidences how to analyze trends and patterns in multidimensional data.

+3. The third section shows how to create animations and timelines of climate data.

+4. The fourth and final section shows how to convert and export multidimensional data to tables and shapefile formats.

 ## Prerequisites and libraries

 ```python